 If you are still confused about the who, what, when, where, and how, you are not alone.
 The reason for this heavy fog is that it’s impossible to separate the spin from facts without access to the forensic data–which for some reason doesn’t’ seem to make itself available.
-As far as the pro and con arguments for a local vs. remote access are concerned, yes, theoretically an external attacker could have used a cocktail of zero day + remote privilege elevation + password recovery against the cloud based NGP VAN voter system, but so could a local user/administrator at a fraction of the time and effort.
+As far as the pro and con arguments for a local vs. remote access are concerned, yes, theoretically a remote attacker could have used a cocktail of zero day + remote privilege elevation + password recovery against the DNC network and cloud based NGP VAN voter system, but so could a local user/administrator at a fraction of the time and effort.

 What about the identity of the perp?
 According to the WaPo (using Crowdstrike, the DOJ, and their other usual hush-hush government leakers in the know), the attack was perpetrated by a Russian unit lead by Lieutenant Captain Nikolay Kozachek who allegedly crafted a malware called X-Agent and used it to get into the network and install keystroke loggers on several PCs.
-This allowed them to see what an DNC staff was typing on the keyboard and take a screenshot of their computer.
-The description of the exploit seems pretty detailed, but if this was the case, then how did the DOJ learn all of these details and use them in the indictments without the FBI ever forensically evaluating the DNC/HFA computers and servers?
-And since when does the DOJ, an organization that only speaks the language of indictments uses hearsay and 3rd parties like the British national Matt Tait—a former junior GCHQ collector and a connoisseur of all things related to Russian collusion (who denied under oath what he said to the media), Crowdstrike, or any other evidence lacking chain of custody certification as a primary source for prosecution?
+This allowed them to see what a DNC staff was typing on the keyboard and take a screenshot of their computer.
+The description of the exploit seems plausible, but if this was the case, then how did the DOJ learn all of these details and use them in the indictments without the FBI ever forensically evaluating the DNC/HFA computers and servers?
+And why would the Russian intelligence services use outdated Ukrainian made malware for such high visibly exploits?
+Finally, since when does the DOJ, who only speaks the language of indictments uses hearsay from British nationals like Matt Tait—a former junior GCHQ and a connoisseur of all things related to Russian collusion (who under oath denied his media claims)—Crowdstrike, or any other evidence lacking chain of custody accreditation as a primary source for prosecution?

 Another noteworthy observation is that three of the Russian GRU officers on the DOJ wanted list were allegedly working in 2016 concurrently on multiple non-related projects like interfering with the United States elections (and hacking the HFA and DNC), while at the same time they were also allegedly hacking the United States Anti-Doping Agency (USADA) and the World Anti-Doping Agency (WADA).